Vanishing of Tate homology and depth formulas over local rings: Introduction

 provided that the projective dimension of $M$ is finite and the two modules are Tor-independent, that is, the homology modules $\Tor{i}{M}{N}$ vanish for $i \ge 1$.
 In particular, the equality \eqref{df} holds for every pair of finitely generated Tor-independent modules over a regular local ring.

 The condition of finite projective dimension was first relaxed by Huneke and Wiegand~\cite{CHnRWg94}, who established the validity of \eqref{df} for pairs of finitely generated Tor-independent modules over complete intersection local rings.
-Later, Iyengar~\cite{SIn99} showed that \eqref{df} holds for Tor-independent modules $M$ and $N$, provided that $M$ has finite complete intersection dimension.
+Later, Araya and Yoshino~\cite{TArYYs98} and Iyengar~\cite{SIn99} showed that \eqref{df} holds for Tor-independent modules $M$ and $N$, provided that $M$ has finite complete intersection dimension.

 In a different direction, Foxby \cite{HBF80} relaxed the condition of Tor-independence as follows.
 Let $M$ and $N$ be modules over a commutative noetherian local ring $R$ and let $P$ be a projective resolution of $M$.
 If $M$ has finite projective dimension, then there is an equality,